-When forming its routing table, a Tapestry node usually has a choice between several nodes for each entry [5].
+When forming its routing table, a Tapestry node usually has a choice between several nodes for each entry.
+[5] explains how Tapestry's tree-like structure makes it flexible in that respect.
 It chooses the closest of these nodes to be the primary neighbor, which is the node that will serve as the next hop for messages heading through that entry of the table.
-For purposes of fault tolerance, however, each entry can hold up to c neighbors; thus, up to c - 1 nodes not chosen to be the primary neighbor become backup neighbors in the entry, and are sorted within the entry by network distance.
-For some entries there may be many nodes from which to choose, and it is likely that some of the backup neighbors chosen will be in the node's local area, given that the overlay is sufficiently dense in the area.
+For purposes of fault tolerance, however, each entry can hold up to c neighbors; thus, up to c-1 nodes not chosen to be the primary neighbor become backup neighbors in the entry, and are sorted within the entry by network distance.
+For some entries there may be many nodes from which to choose, and it is likely that some of the backup neighbors chosen will be nearly as close as the primary, given that the overlay is sufficiently dense in the area.
 These backup neighbors are also likely to be primary neighbors in the routing tables of other nodes in the local area.

 Our first optimization takes advantage of these properties during the object publication process to deposit more object pointers in the local area around the publisher.
 At each hop along the publication path, the current node forwards the publish message to as many as b backup neighbors, in addition to forwarding it to the primary neighbor.
-To bound the state consumed by these additional pointers, this optimization only occurs along the first h hops of the publication path, and nodes that receive pointers due to this optimization do not forward the publish messages.
+To bound the state consumed by these additional pointers and because only the first few nodes on the path are likely to be in the object's local area, this optimization only occurs along the first b hops of the publication path.
+Nodes that receive pointers due to this optimization do not forward the publish messages.